acidburn0zzz/nolith-release-tools/doc/pick-changes-into-stable.md

     # NOTE: This command is an example!
 Update it to reflect new version numbers.
     git checkout 8-3-stable
     ```
+    **Note:** For CE/EE these instructions have been superseded/extended by [picking-into-merge-requests.md](picking-into-merge-requests.md).
+The branch you'll use in this step might instead look like `X-Y-stable-patch-Z`.

 1. Cherry-pick the **merge commit** from `master`: